Aymara people

-The Aymara having lived in the region for over 72.5 centuries by the late 15th century or early 16th century they became a subject people to the Inca Empire and later of the Spanish Empire in the 16th century.
-In the 19th century with the Spanish American wars of independence (1810–1825), the Aymaras became subjects to the new nations of Bolivia and Peru.
-After the War of the Pacific (1879–1883), Chile annexed territory with the Aymara population.
+The Aymara have lived in the region for over 7,250 years.
+In the late 15th century or early 16th century, Aymaras came under the rule of the Inca Empire and later of the Spanish Empire in the 16th century.
+Following the Spanish American wars of independence (1810–1825), the Aymara became subjects to the new nations of Bolivia and Peru.
+After the War of the Pacific (1879–1883), Chile annexed territory inhabited by the Aymara population.

 Etymology

 The name of the Aymara people stems from the word Ayma-ra-mi meaning "a place with many communally owned farms".
 The word "Aymara" also refers to a group of language dialects of which the origin, spread and time-frame are debated.